Lycée Français de la Nouvelle-Orléans

 Who are we?

 Lycée Français de la Nouvelle-Orléans is the free French immersion public charter school serving all of Louisiana.
 We are a type-2 charter school and French immersion program located in New Orleans.
 Lycée Français follows the French national curriculum and also adheres to aspects of the Louisiana state curriculum.
-We are accredited by the french ministry of education for french curriculum through grade 5 and continiously working towards accreditation for upper levels; accreditation is ongoing.
-For the 2017-2018 school year, Lycée Français serves Pre-K4 through 7th grade; a new grade level will be added every year up to 12th grade.
+We are accredited by the French Ministry of Education for French curriculum through grade 6 and are continuously working towards accreditation for upper levels; accreditation is ongoing.
+For the 2017-2018 school year, Lycée Français serves Pre-K4 through 8th grade; a new grade level will be added every year up to 12th grade.

 Lycée Français de la Nouvelle-Orléans students will matriculate into the finest colleges and universities throughout the world.
 Lycée Français will provide the opportunity for its students to achieve both the French Baccalaureate and the Louisiana high school diploma in an academically challenging and culturally diverse educational environment.
 View our charter contract here.

 Lycée Français de la Nouvelle-Orléans was founded in 2011 by parents with the support of the school board, the French Consulate and the greater French community in New Orleans.
 Lycée Français de la Nouvelle-Orléans is a free public charter school financed by the state of Louisiana, managed by a board of directors and governed by a charter signed by the Louisiana Board of Elementary and Secondary Education (BESE).
 The charter reflects the first objectives that Lycée offers: to provide a French education from kindergarten through high school in a non-denominational environment where social diversity is considered essential to the student’s education.